Go Back

 A warning flag flies from a lifeguard's vehicle as he patrols the beach during a break in the rain and wind storms in Virginia Beach, Virginia, on Saturday, Sept.
 3, 2015.
 (AP Photo/Steve Helber)

-"Every area is different," Kottlowski said, referring to natural protecting barriers that mitigate rip currents in some places.
+"Every area is different," Kottlowski said, referring to natural protective barriers that mitigate rip currents in some places.
 Other areas may see the full force of a nearby storm.

 How to stay safe from rip currents

 One important way to stay protected against rip currents is to always swim with a lifeguard present.
-According to the United States Lifesaving Association, the risk of death while swimming with a lifeguard present is 1 in 18 million.
+According to the USLA, the risk of death while swimming with a lifeguard present is 1 in 18 million.
+The odds increase dramatically if a lifeguard is not on duty.

-If trapped in the grip of a powerful rip current, swimmers should not panic and try to swim back toward shore.
+If trapped in the grip of a powerful rip current, swimmers should stay calm and avoid swimming directly back toward shore.
 The force of a rip current can exhaust even the best swimmers.

 If caught in a rip current, it is best to swim parallel to shore until free of its influence.